Akshaykannansk/flicktrack/README.md

     JWT_SECRET=your_super_secret_jwt_key
     ```

 3.  **Sync Database Schema**: With your `.env` file configured, run the following command to sync the Prisma schema with your Supabase database.
-This will create all the necessary tables.
+This will create all the necessary tables. **You must run this command any time the `prisma/schema.prisma` file is changed.**

     ```bash
     npx prisma db push